highnet/config/README.md

 ## Contributing

 Contributions are welcome!
 If you have a common configuration that could be useful, please feel free to open a pull request.
+See [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Support